devel0x/electronero/explorer/token/README.md

 When using query parameters (`/token?token=...` or `/address?addr=...`), results render as styled HTML pages.

+The wallet RPC currently returns transfer history under a `transfers` field.
+The explorer handles this and displays each entry in a table.

 ## Future Enhancements

 We plan to continue improving the explorer with features such as: